 ChildFund Cambodia is helping to boost the stocks of qualified teachers in rural areas by providing scholarships in remote villages.

-With the support of the Australian Government, the project has already helped to train 45 young teachers in areas where there are shortages of quality teachers and schools are under-resourced.
+With the support of the Australian Government through the Australian NGO Cooperation Program (ANCP), the project has already helped to train 45 young teachers in areas where there are shortages of quality teachers and schools are under-resourced.